divyanshu-kamble/drive-lah-assignment-2/Database_distributes_system/database-system.md

 #### Shared Locks ('read locks')

-- **Definition:** Allow many users to read the same data at the same time but prevent anyone from changing the data.
-- **Purpose:** Ensures that data can be read by multiple users simultaneously without causing problems.
+- Allow many users to read the same data at the same time but prevent anyone from changing the data.
+It ensures that data can be read by multiple users simultaneously without causing problems.
-- **Behavior:**
+What it does
   - Many users can read the data at the same time.
   - No one can change the data until all readers are done.

 #### Exclusive Locks ('write locks')

-- **Definition:** Allow only one user to read and change the data, blocking others from accessing it.
-- **Purpose:** Makes sure that only one user can make changes to the data at a time, keeping it safe from conflicts.
+- Allow only one user to read and change the data, blocking others from accessing it, makes sure that only one user can make changes to the data at a time, keeping it safe from conflicts.
-- **Behavior:**
+What it does
   - Only one user can access the data for changes.
   - No other user can read or change the data until the exclusive lock is released.

 ### Types of Concurrency Control